-BIOL& 221 Majors Ecology/Evolution (38.5/33)Prerequisite: Successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better or concurrent enrollment in CHEM& 121 or CHEM&161.
-Recent high school biology or BIOL& 100 strongly recommended.
+BIOL& 221 Majors Ecology/Evolution 5 (38.5/33)

 The first quarter in a three-quarter general biology series, this series is designed for life-science majors, preprofessional students, and for students intending to take advanced courses in the biological sciences.
 Topics of study include: evolution, adaptation, population genetics, speciation, phylogenies, molecular evolution, biodiversity of life forms, ecology, biogeography, and conservation biology.
 Related investigations take place in a three-hour lab period each week.
-NOTE: This majors biology sequence may be taken in the following order: BIOL& 222, 223, 221, with instructor's permission. (formerly BIO 121) (F) LS
+NOTE: This majors biology sequence may be taken in the following order: BIOL& 222, 223, 221, with instructor's permission.
+Prerequisite: A 2.0 or higher grade in CHEM& 121 or 161 or concurrent enrollment in CHEM& 121 or 161.
+Recent high school biology or BIOL& 100 strongly recommended. {formerly BIO 121} (F) LS

-BIOL& 222 Majors Cell/Molecular (38.5/33)
+BIOL& 222 Majors Cell/Molecular 5